Professor of Spanish; Associate Dean for Research, Budget, and Personnel

 Office: Faner 2028

 Dr. Jennifer Smith received her Ph.D. in Hispanic Literature from Indiana University.
-Her main areas of research are late nineteenth- and early twentieth-century Iberian literature and culture, with a special focus on medical discourses on gender and sexuality and their dialog with literary works.
-Her forthcoming book Women, Mysticism, and Hysteria in Fin-de-siècle Spain (Vanderbilt UP) explores the use of medical discourses on female sexuality to diagnose mysticism in woman as a symptom of a sexual “disease” in order to discredit viable models of emancipated women.
-More recently, she has expanded her research to explore questions of race and class as well.
-Examples include her two recent edited volumes --Modern Spanish Women as Agents of Change (Bucknell UP, 2018) and Intersections of Race, Class, Gender, and Nation in Fin-de-Siècle Spanish Literature and Culture (Routledge, 2017, co-edited with Lisa Nalbone).
-Additionally, Dr. Smith has published a bilingual edition of Emilia Pardo Bazán’s Insolación (Cervantes & Co., 2011) and numerous articles, several of which have appeared in journals such as Revista Canadiense de Estudios Hispánicos, Revista de Estudios Hispánicos, and Anales de la Literatura Española Contemporánea.
-Here at SIUC, Dr. Smith teaches undergraduate and graduate courses in Spanish and Latin American literature, film, and culture.
-She also directs the summer study abroad program in Alcalá de Henares, Spain.
+Her main area of research is late nineteenth- and early twentieth-century Iberian literature and culture, with a special focus on medical discourses on gender and sexuality and their dialog with literary works.
+Her research also explores questions of race and class.
+She has published four books: Women, Mysticism, and Hysteria in Fin-de-siècle Spain (Vanderbilt UP, 2021, author), Modern Spanish Women as Agents of Change (Bucknell UP, 2018, editor), Intersections of Race, Class, Gender, and Nation in Fin-de-Siècle Spanish Literature and Culture (Routledge, 2017, co-editor with Lisa Nalbone), and Emilia Pardo Bazán’s Insolación (Cervantes & Co., 2011, editor).
+She has also authored numerous articles and book chapters.

 For more information about our Graduate Program, please visit our Graduate page.